amontejo1/amontejo1/README.md

 ## Hi there!

-I'm a computer science student currently interning at NASA, passionate about solving real-world problems with machine learning and backend development.
+I'm a computer science student currently interning at NASA, passionate about problem-solving with machine learning and backend development.

 🌟 Areas of interest: